-The risks presented by the handling and storage of commercial fertilizer, pesticides, road salt, and, the storage of snow within the most sensitive and vulnerable areas (i.e. WHPA-A and Intake Protection Zones) warrants the future prohibition of these activities.
+The risks presented by the handling and storage of commercial fertilizer, pesticides, road salt, and, the storage of snow within the most sensitive and vulnerable areas (i.e. WHPA-A and IPZ-1 including within issue contributing areas) warrants the future prohibition of these activities.
 Based on a review of the current and projected land uses, there are alternative locations within the County outside of these vulnerable areas where these new facilities can locate.

 The circumstances which generally make the storage of snow a significant drinking water threat (i.e. snow stored above grade on an area greater than 1 hectare) are not anticipated to occur within the vulnerable areas.
+Within the Chloride ICAs, the prohibition approach for snow storage was modified so small amounts of snow storage would not be prohibited.
 Similarly, the quantities which make the handling and storage of commercial fertilizer and pesticides a significant drinking water threat warrant the prohibition of these activities within the most vulnerable wellhead areas.
 The large volumes required would generally not apply to a small-scale operator or individual who is storing these materials for their own personal use/gain.
 Therefore, the impact of this policy on property owners is anticipated to be negligible.

-The handling and storage of Fuel- storage more than 2,500 Litres- WHPA-A and IPZ One The handling and storage of Dense Non-aqueous Phase Liquid (DNAPLs) - WHPA-A and IPZ One

-The handling and storage of Organic Solvents- WHPA-A and IPZ One
+The handling and storage of Fuel- storage more than 2,500 Litres- WHPA-A and IPZ-1 The handling and storage of Dense Non-aqueous Phase Liquid (DNAPLs) - WHPA-A and IPZ-1 The handling and storage of Organic Solvents- WHPA-A and IPZ-1

-These activities are significant drinking water threats in WHPA-A and IPZ One, and pose a serious risk to drinking water sources.
+These activities are significant drinking water threats in WHPA-A and IPZ-1, and pose a serious risk to drinking water sources.
 As future activities could be located within these vulnerable areas, it is important to prohibit these activities.
 Further, there are alternative locations outside these most vulnerable areas within the County where these new facilities can be located and therefore, the impact of this policy on landowners/businesses is anticipated to be negligible.